IronOxidizer/kfps-games/hello-triangle/README.md

 ### Compile on Windows

+Have the following in `PATH`:
 - gn
 - ninja
 - clang
 - glslc

+Have the following in `src`:
-- vulkan headers in src
+- vulkan headers folder
-- GLFW headers in src
+- GLFW header folder
-- glfw3dll.lib in src
+- glfw3dll.lib

+Have the following in `out`:
 - glfw3.dll in out